-Milk thistles have long been known for their medicinal and culinary uses.
+Milk thistle extract (and silibinin) has long been known for its medicinal and culinary uses.
 They have very likely been in use for hundreds of thousands of years.
 Much like the extremely nutritious plant stinging nettles, and the highly medicinal dandelion plant.

 “When you have a cell affected by UV radiation, you either want to repair it or kill it so that it cannot go on to cause cancer.
 We show that silibinin does both,” says Rajesh Agarwal, PhD, co-program leader of Cancer Prevention and Control at the CU Cancer Center and professor at the Skaggs School of Pharmacy and Pharmaceutical Sciences.

 One of the studies, just published in the journal Photochemistry and Photobiology, investigated human skin cells that were exposed to UVA radiation.
 UVA radiation is the main type of radiation that reaches the Earth from the Sun, making up roughly 95% of the total radiation.
 “The Agarwal Lab treated these UVA-affected cells with silibinin.
 With silibinin, the rate at which these damaged cells died increased dramatically.”

 “When you take human skin cells — keratinocytes — and treat them with silibinin, nothing happens.
 It’s not toxic.
 But when you damage these cells with UVA radiation, treatment with silibinin kills the cells,” Agarwal says.
 This effectively removes the mutated cells that may otherwise lead to some forms of cause skin cancer and also photo-aging.